buildfirst/buildfirst/ch08/05_proxying-your-dependencies/README.md

-# Mocking Your Dependencies
+# Proxying Your Dependencies

 Mocking dependencies which are arguments to a function is really trivial in JavaScript tests, you just make up any objects you need!
-Mocking dependencies which are imported with a `require()` call is a bit trickier, but it's still perfectly doable without making any changes to your source code.
+Mocking dependencies which are imported with a `require()` call is a bit trickier, but it's still perfectly doable without making any changes to your source code, through proxies.

 Consider the example below.